Atacama skeleton: Controversy

 A subsequent study, published in September 2018 by an international research team led by New Zealand's University of Otago Associate Professor of Bioarchaeology Siân Halcrow, questioned the March 2018 study by Nolan, stating: "As experts in human anatomy and skeletal development, we find no evidence for any of the skeletal anomalies claimed by the authors.
 Their observations of 'anomalies' represent normal skeletal development in the fetus, cranial moulding from delivery, and potential post-mortem taphonomic effects" and that the team was "sceptical" concerning the genomic results.
 The authors also raised ethical concerns about the work by Nolan, saying that "studies such as these that do not address ethical considerations of the deceased and their descendant communities threaten to undo the decades of work anthropologists and others have put in to correct past colonialist tendencies."

 Genome Research, the publisher of the 2013 study, responded by stating that the ethical standards did not cover work on "specimens of uncertain biological origins, such as the Atacama skeleton", but also stated their intention to review their own policies on such studies.
 The authors of the Genome Research article published a response acknowledging the ethical concerns and calling for the repatriation of the remains.
 The researchers defended their work by clarifying that no members of the senior authorship team or their laboratories ever handled the skeleton directly, nor were they involved in its acquisition, removal, or export.
 Instead, they were provided with a small sample of bone (about 1 mm^{3}), removed by the Sirius documentary team in Spain, and their involvement was strictly limited to analysis of that sample, having no responsibility for the actions of previous handlers.
 They also made it clear that at the start of the research, it was not known that the specimen was human, nor had the age of the skeleton been determined.
 The researchers emphasized their intention to resolve the controversies surrounding the specimen, rather than perpetuate unethical practices.

+Ownership and calls for repatriation

+After discovering Ata in 2003, the treasure hunter Oscar Muñoz sold the remains for approximately 30,000 Chilean pesos.
+The skeleton later passed into private ownership and was taken to Spain, where it was acquired by the businessman Ramón Navia-Osorio.
+Navia-Osorio owned the remains when they were made available for scientific examination in 2013 and for the later whole-genome sequencing study, published in 2018.
+The removal, private ownership, and scientific examination of the remains subsequently came under increased ethical and legal scrutiny.
+Later that year, Chilean authorities investigated whether Ata had been removed from the country illegally.
+Bioarchaeologists, anthropologists, and other researchers also called for the remains to be returned to Chile.
+Garry P. Nolan and the physician-scientist Atul Butte acknowledged these concerns and supported returning the remains to Chile.